Alipsa/gmd/README.md

 ```
 Alternatives to using JavaFx WebView might be [Web-K](https://github.com/Earnix/Web-K) or [J2V8](https://github.com/eclipsesource/J2V8)
-but I have not tested any of those.
+, but I have not tested any of those.

-The library is available from maven central:
+The library, which requires Java 17 or later, is available from maven central:

 Gradle:
 ```groovy